Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

 - After 3 seconds you should see an error message displayed, because the API is not running.

-- Now stop the Frontend and API by pressing `Ctrl + C` in the terminal
+- Now stop the Frontend and API by pressing `Ctrl + C` in the terminal.

 ## Optional (Work in Progress - Unstable)